 Love your gut

-Your gut (GI system) plays an essential role in your overall health.
-Often, imbalances in the digestive system underpin issues felt in other parts of the body, including the nervous system, immune system, skin, hormones, blood pressure and kidney issues.
+Your gut (GI system) plays an essential role in good health and comprises some interesting components.
+Imbalances in the digestive system can underpin issues felt in other parts of the body, including the nervous system, immune system, skin, hormones, blood pressure and kidney issues.

 Trained to treat the whole person and address the root causes of symptoms, Naturopath’s excel at treating GI conditions.

 Known as “the second brain” of the body, the lining of your GI system houses hundreds of millions of nerve cells that manage the digestive process from swallowing to nutrient absorption to effective elimination.
 Cells in the gut lining also produce 95 percent of the serotonin in our bodies.
 The lining also contains billions on beneficial (and sometimes not so beneficial bacteria) that play a role in regulating how we feel and how our bodies respond to the outside environment.

 One of the roles of the GI system is that it acts as a communication centre to the brain.
 When we’re stressed, scared, or nervous, our brain notifies our gut, via the vagal nerve mainly, to shut down digestion until we are out of harms way.
 If the gut has been put into ‘background mode’ too many times, it can alter the bacteria in the gut and we may start to experience symptoms such as digestive complaints, wind, bloating, fatigue and inflammation.
 Many other symptoms can ensue as well.